 Both Wal-Mart and Neiman Marcus optimize in serving their customers, but their value propositions are quite distinct.

 The Oxford dictionary defines optimization as ”make the best or most effective use of”.
 Entrepreneurs are always looking for the best or most effective use of a product or service to create value.
 In business, rewards are given to those who optimize i.e. find the best or most effective use.

-The starting point for optimization is for entrepreneurs to always work at the highest level of their capabilities.
-In fact, the greatest opportunity lies in making the best or most effective use of their unique abilities or talents.
+The starting point for optimization is for entrepreneurs to always work at the highest level of their capabilities, to identify and focus on their unique ability.
+In fact, the greatest opportunity lies in making the best or most effective use of their unique ability or talent(s).

-People often choose to become financial advisors because they have a unique ability to build relationships with their clients built on trust.
+People often choose to become an entrepreneur in a specific field because of their passion and purpose to make a difference in that sector through a product or service.
+For example, people choose to become a financial advisor because they have a unique ability to build relationships with their clients built on trust.
 Yet, too often, as their practice grows, they end up spending less time building relationships with clients and high-quality prospective clients.
 The complexities of running a business get in the way of expressing their unique ability.
 To optimize, they must learn to master the various aspects of building a business, while expressing their unique ability.